alrevuelta/alrevuelta.github.io/_posts/2022-08-17-eth-blocks-stats.md

 ---
-title: 'Statistical analysis on Ethereum n-consecutive block proposal probabilities'
+title: 'Statistical analysis on Ethereum k-consecutive block proposal probabilities and case study'
 date: 2022-08-14
 permalink: /posts/ethereum-mev-multiblock
 tags:
   - ethereum
 ---

-This article answers the following question: How likely is it that a given Ethereum staking pool controlling `p` of the stake proposes `r` consecutive blocks in an epoch.
-After The Merge, this is of paramount importance since it opens up a new dimension for MEV[[1]](https://ethereum.org/en/developers/docs/mev/).
+This article answers the following question: How likely is it that a given Ethereum staking pool controlling `p` of the stake proposes `k` consecutive blocks within an epoch.

+After *The Merge* (transition from Proof of Work to Proof of Stake ), this is of paramount importance since it opens up a new dimension for *Maximal Extractable Value*[[1]](https://ethereum.org/en/developers/docs/mev/).

+To begin with, these probabilities are analytically modeled and then validated through Montecarlo simulations.
+To conclude, on-chain data is used to study n-consecutive block proposals for Coinbase, a well-known entity in the Ethereum consensus layer.

-Introduction
+1 Introduction
 ---

 Ethereum is a [byzantine fault tolerant](https://en.wikipedia.org/wiki/Byzantine_fault) public distributed database (a.k.a. blockchain) that is made out of thousands of nodes storing its information, making it one of the most resilient systems invented so far.
 Technically, it can store arbitrary information but the main use case in the last few years has been related to finance, where the blockchain is used as a ledger, storing account balances.

 Miners (or validators, as they will be called after September 2022 once Ethereum migrates from Proof of Work to Proof of Stake) are responsible for updating the database, taking turns at a constant peace of 12 seconds, creating new blocks aggregating multiple valid transactions and appending them to the blockchain.
-They collect a fee in return, that incentivizes them to behave properly and include as many transactions as possible.
+They collect a fee in return, which incentivizes them to behave properly and include as many transactions as possible.

 Needless to say, miners/validators have not only a great responsibility in the network, but a lot of power as well, since ultimately they are the ones modifying the distributed ledger.
 This ability to modify it can be (and is) leveraged by them to extract monetary value, the so-called MEV.

-However, the soon-to-happen transition from Proof of Work to Proof of Stake, will introduce new ways of extracting MEV, like multi-block MEV, where a given entity controlling `p` share of the network stake will propose `r` consecutive blocks with a given probability.
+However, the soon-to-happen transition from Proof of Work to Proof of Stake, will introduce new ways of extracting MEV, like multi-block MEV, where a given entity controlling `p` share of the network stake will propose `k` consecutive blocks with a given probability.
 This article models these probabilities both analytically and empirically.

-Ethash vs RANDAO
+2 Ethash vs RANDAO
 ---

 Before diving into the modeling, you may ask.
 Why isn't multiblock MEV possible in PoW but is in PoS?
 Well, it's because of the algorithm that selects who proposes the next block.
 Let's see the differences: